saleh-coder/Guess-My-Number/README.md

 Score Tracking: Tracks the player's score, which decreases with each incorrect guess.
 Game Over Condition: The game ends when the score reaches zero, and the player is notified.

+## Current Status

+The game is currently in development.
+Some features may not be fully implemented, and there may be bugs or incomplete functionality.

 ## How to Play

 1. Start the Game: Reload the page to generate a new random number.